Test Run

 Starting a Test Run

-To initiate a new test run, click the "New Test Run +" button on the or page.
+To initiate a new test run, click the "New Test Run +" button on the Overview or Test Run page.

 A dialog box will appear, prompting you to: